zachwick/showcase/docs/video/mathematical_video.md

 # Mathematical video

-The goal of this video is to educate North Americans with a combined interest in mathematics and sports betting.
+The goals of this video are to educate North Americans with a combined interest in mathematics and sports betting on how to:

+- use the Kelly Criterion to optimally size bets on sporting events
+- understand how to interpret American style odds

 # Video